chris27uk/ClearBank.tech-test-dotnet/README.md

 You are free to use any frameworks/NuGet packages that you see fit.

 You should plan to spend around 1 to 3 hours to complete the exercise.

+# Chris G - 2025-10-23
+## Changes

+- Isolated data-store selection — Injected Func<string> into PaymentService to decouple from ConfigurationManager.
+Assumed the data store type might change dynamically (risk-averse choice for a payments system, outside chance of using something like `AppSettingsSection` to drive from DB).
+If static, this could be simplified to a plain string.